easypanel-io/website/docs/05-templates/pgweb/index.md

 ## Description

-Pgweb is a web-based database explorer for PostgreSQL.
-It is written in Go and works on Mac, Linux, and Windows machines.
-It is distributed as a single binary with zero dependencies.
-Pgweb is easy to use and provides features such as executing and analyzing custom SQL queries, exporting table and query data to CSV/JSON/XML, query history, and server bookmarks.
+Pgweb is a simple, web-based, cross-platform PostgreSQL database explorer.
+It is designed to work seamlessly on Mac, Linux, and Windows machines.
+The app is distributed as a single binary with zero dependencies, making it incredibly easy to use.
+It supports PostgreSQL 9.1 and later versions, and allows for multiple database sessions.
+With Pgweb, you can execute and analyze custom SQL queries, export table and query data to CSV/JSON/XML, and keep track of your query history.
+The app also supports native SSH tunnels and server bookmarks for easy navigation.

 ## Benefits

-- Cross-platform: Pgweb works on Mac, Linux, and Windows machines.
+- Cross-Platform Compatibility: Pgweb is a web-based PostgreSQL database explorer that works seamlessly across Mac, Linux, and Windows machines, making it a versatile tool for database management.
-- Simple installation: Pgweb is distributed as a single binary with zero dependencies.
+- Zero Dependencies: The app is distributed as a simple binary with zero dependencies, making it extremely easy to use.
-- Multiple database sessions: Pgweb supports multiple database sessions, allowing you to work with multiple databases simultaneously.
+- Supports Multiple Database Sessions: Pgweb supports multiple database sessions, allowing you to manage and interact with multiple databases simultaneously.

 ## Features

+- Native SSH Tunnels: Pgweb supports native SSH tunnels, providing secure and encrypted channels for database communication.
-- Execute and analyze custom SQL queries: Pgweb allows you to execute and analyze custom SQL queries directly from the web interface.
+- Custom SQL Queries: With Pgweb, you can execute and analyze custom SQL queries, providing you with the flexibility to interact with your database as needed.
-- Table and query data export: Pgweb provides the ability to export table and query data to CSV, JSON, and XML formats.
+- Data Export: Pgweb allows you to export table and query data to CSV, JSON, and XML formats, making data migration and backup a breeze.
-- Query history: Pgweb keeps a history of executed queries, making it easy to refer back to previous queries.
+- Query History: The app keeps a history of your queries, allowing you to revisit and analyze past database interactions.
-- Server bookmarks: Pgweb allows you to bookmark database servers for quick access.
+- Server Bookmarks: Pgweb allows you to bookmark your servers for quick and easy access in the future.

 ## Links